gunnarmorling/quarkus-cds/README.md

 ## Prerequisites

-* Have Java 13 installed
+* Have Java 13 or newer installed
 * Have Docker Compose installed

 ## Preparation